 Individuals who would like to seek professional and confidential advice should contact Protect, a registered charity that advises on whistleblowing queries.
-The Protect website can be accessed here (www.protect-advice.org.uk), or they can be contacted on 020 3117 2520.
+The Protect website can be accessed <a href="https://example.com/heres/beauty-seeking-new-normal

 Once an individual has raised a concern, the Trust or individual school will be responsible for investigating it.